MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/command-line-output.md

 Time Elapsed 00:01:37.93
 ```

 After viewing the results summary to see which rules were violated, you can specify the **/view** option in an MSBuild command to see the Static Driver Verifier Report.
 For information about the command options, see [Static Driver Verifier commands (MSBuild)](-static-driver-verifier-commands--msbuild-.md).
-For information about the **Build** and **Check** steps in the output, see [Verification Process](verification-process.md).
+For information about the **Scan**, **Build** and **Check** steps in the output, see [Verification Process](verification-process.md).

 The following table describes the results that can appear in the results summary.